facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 }
 ```

-In Javascript, you can then check the first argument to see if an error was passed through:
+In JavaScript, you can then check the first argument to see if an error was passed through:

 ```jsx
 const onPress = () => {